List of neighbourhoods in Toronto: Etobicoke

 The former township and city of Etobicoke is on the west side of the Humber River.
 Several of its neighbourhoods, such as Long Branch, New Toronto, and Mimico, were villages independent of Etobicoke.
-Others, such as Claireville, Islington and Thistletown were former postal villages established when Etobicoke was an agrarian district.
-Others are residential subdivisions built after World War II as Toronto expanded.
+Others, such as Claireville, Islington and Thistletown were former postal villages established when Etobicoke was still a rural township.
+Others are residential subdivisions built after World War II as the former Metro Toronto developed.

 Etobicoke is often divided into three zones: north, central, and south, roughly approximate to that of the electoral districts of all three levels of government.